hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 >>>         raise...
 ```

-- The if/else clause ensures SeqIO.to_dict() fails when multiple SeqRecord objects with the same id are found within the iterable.
-- To configure dict keys, an optional 2nd argument is provided that accepts *function* objects:
+- To configure dict keys, an optional 2nd argument is provided by SeqIO.to_dict() that accepts *function* objects:

 ```pythonhelp
 Help on function to_dict in module Bio.SeqIO: